shaneholloman/docmd/docs/theming/light-dark-mode.md

 * `defaultMode: 'light'`: The site will initially render with the light color scheme.
 * `defaultMode: 'dark'`: The site will initially render with the dark color scheme.
-* `enableModeToggle: true`: Shows a toggle button in the sidebar for users to switch modes.
+* `enableModeToggle: true`: Shows a toggle button for users to switch modes.
+* `positionMode: 'bottom'`: Places the toggle button at the bottom of the sidebar (default).
+* `positionMode: 'top'`: Places the toggle button in the page header (top right).

 If `defaultMode` is not specified, it defaults to `'light'`.